12 Tools for Treating Plantar Fasciitis Reviewed

-A while ago, I wrote an article which mentioned a few exercises for treating plantar fasciitis, so today we will continue this topic with another aspect, focusing on tools to help you to lessen your pain.
+A while ago, I wrote an article which mentioned a few exercises for treating plantar fasciitis, so today we will continue this topic with another aspect of treating plantar fasciitis: which tools are best for helping you to lessen your pain or discomfort.

 11 Tools for Treating Plantar Fasciitis